vtex/ux-writing/docs/intro.md

 ### Avoid
 - **Inconsistent terminology:** a unified information architecture is vital when designing text.
 Terms must have contextualized, unique meanings, that are consistent throughout our platform.
-- **Lack of allignment with our brand's voice:** users must recognize us regardless of the medium they're interacting with.
+- **Lack of alignment with our brand's voice:** users must recognize us regardless of the medium they're interacting with.
 Our brand's voice and principles must be taken into account in UX Writing.
 - **Ambiguous microcopy:** we must be precise with UX text, so our users know how, when, why and what actions they need to take.
 - **Frustrating our users:** ux copy is what the user ultimately interacts with in a software.
 We must transmit trust, not trigger confusion.

 ### Achieve
-- **Text alligned with VTEX's goals and brand:** UX writing is how our voice can be heard daily by our clients.
+- **Text aligned with VTEX's goals and brand:** UX writing is how our voice can be heard daily by our clients.
 We must have a strategic approach with microcopy, transmiting our goals, values and brand principles as a company.
 - **Clear information architecture:** it is the structure for an excellent user experience.
 Not just within modules, but throughout the whole product.
 - **Agility for our user's actions:** the effectiveness of UX Writing can be measure by how long it takes for users to achieve their goals on a screen.
 Our microcopy should promote agility and confidence to users.
 - **Polished product:** leveraging engineering, design and UX writing so our users recognize our product's reliability and our authority in the market.